ric2b/Vivaldi-browser/chromium/mojo/public/cpp/bindings/README.md

 ### Performance considerations

-When using associated interfaces on different sequences than the master sequence (where the master interface lives):
+When using associated interfaces on different sequences than the primary sequence (where the primary interface lives):

 * Sending messages: send happens directly on the calling sequence.
 So there isn't sequence hopping.
-* Receiving messages: associated interfaces bound on a different sequence from the master interface incur an extra sequence hop during dispatch.
+* Receiving messages: associated interfaces bound on a different sequence from the primary interface incur an extra sequence hop during dispatch.

-Therefore, performance-wise associated interfaces are better suited for scenarios where message receiving happens on the master sequence.
+Therefore, performance-wise associated interfaces are better suited for scenarios where message receiving happens on the primary sequence.

 ### Testing

-Associated interfaces need to be associated with a master interface before they can be used.
-This means one end of the associated interface must be sent over one end of the master interface, or over one end of another associated interface which itself already has a master interface.
+Associated interfaces need to be associated with a primary interface before they can be used.
+This means one end of the associated interface must be sent over one end of the primary interface, or over one end of another associated interface which itself already has a primary interface.

 If you want to test an associated interface endpoint without first associating it, you can use `AssociatedRemote::BindNewEndpointAndPassDedicatedReceiverForTesting`.